-This healthy coleslaw has just the right amount of sweetness and crunchiness.
-A secret ingredient adds a touch of creaminess with no mayo!
-A vegetarian and gluten-free option, perfect for BBQ season!
+This healthy no-mayo coleslaw has just the right amount of creaminess, sweetness and crunchiness to keep you running back for more.
+A secret ingredient adds a touch of creaminess so no mayo is required!
+A vegetarian and gluten-free salad option, perfect for BBQ season!

 When I think of summer BBQ’s, often times I get visions of a whole array of salads lined up on a table.